First all-female spacewalking team makes history

 CAPE CANAVERAL, Fla.
-(AP) — The world’s first all-female spacewalking team made history high above Earth on Friday, working to replace a broken part of the International Space Station’s power grid.
+(AP) — The world’s first all-female spacewalking team made history high above Earth on Friday, replacing a broken part of the International Space Station’s power grid.

-As NASA astronauts Christina Koch and Jessica Meir hauled out wrenches, screwdrivers and power-grip tools, it marked the first time in a half-century of spacewalking that men weren’t part of the action.
+As NASA astronauts Christina Koch and Jessica Meir successfully completed the job with wrenches, screwdrivers and power-grip tools, it marked the first time in a half-century of spacewalking that men weren’t part of the action.
+They insisted they were just doing their job after years of training, following in the footsteps of women who paved the way.

 America’s first female spacewalker from 35 years ago, Kathy Sullivan, was delighted.
 She said it’s good to finally have enough women in the astronaut corps and trained for spacewalking for this to happen.